oreplay/oreplay-backend/README.md

 After running composer install, the application should be served in http://localhost as root json page.

-In order to get the database populated, the ping-check endpoint (a link is available in the root json page) should be called twice
+In order to get the database populated, the ping-check endpoint (a link is available in the root json page) should be called twice **with `?seeds=true`**, as [api/v1/ping/pong?seeds=true](http://localhost/api/v1/ping/pong?seeds=true) (the first call creates the database and runs the migrations, the second populates it with the seeds)

-(the first time will create the database and the second time will populate the database)
+Seeds only ever fill a table that is **empty**, so the parameter is safe to repeat, but it has to be asked for: without it the endpoint runs migrations only.
+That is deliberate — the endpoint is reachable in every environment, and nothing that writes data should happen by merely visiting a URL.

 From the root json page, the events list endpoint is also referenced.
 In similar way navigation within the endpoints should be possible using the `_links` property provided in each object